artakhak/IoC.Configuration/docs/xml-configuration-file/element-service.rst

     </services>

 Here is an example of injecting instances of types **SharedServices.Implementations.Interface8_Impl1** and **SharedServices.Implementations.Interface8_Impl2** for parameter **interface8Resolutions** of type **System.Collections.Generic.IEnumerable<SharedServices.Interfaces.IInterface8>**.

 In this example, the injected collection **interface8Resolutions** will have two items.
-The first item will be of type **SharedServices.Implementations.Interface8_Impl1** and second item will be of type **SharedServices.Implementations.Interface8_Impl2**.
+The first item will be of type **SharedServices.Implementations.Interface8_Impl1** and the second item will be of type **SharedServices.Implementations.Interface8_Impl2**.

 .. code-block:: csharp